tesfy/tesfy/README.md

 ```

 ### Experiments
-Check which variation of an experiment is assigned to a user
+Check which variation of an experiment is assigned to a user.

 ```js
 const userId = '676380e0-7793-44d6-9189-eb5868e17a86';
 const experimentId = 'experiment-1';